Lispl-Wicht/c-logo-s/README.md

 * Open with ```scratch``` buffer + SLIME REPL + file manager (toggle with
   ```<F8>```).

-(SLIME stands for Superior Lisp Interaction Mode for Emacs.
+> SLIME stands for Superior Lisp Interaction Mode for Emacs.
 Think of it as a
-“remote control” for Common Lisp: it enhances the REPL, and even lets you run
+> “remote control” for Common Lisp: it enhances the REPL to be much more
-and manage several Lisp instances in parallel.)
+> comfortable, and even lets you run and manage several Lisp instances in
+> parallel.

 If everything worked, Emacs should look something like this: